Marie Bouzková: 2022: Wimbledon quarterfinal, WTA Tour singles title & top 30

 Bouzková recorded her first major match win at the Australian Open, over qualifier Rebecca Marino.At Indian Wells, she reached the third round at this tournament for the first time.

 Partnering Sara Sorribes Tormo, she won the doubles title at the İstanbul Cup, defeating Natela Dzalamidze and Kamilla Rakhimova in the final.

 Bouzková reached the third round at the WTA 1000-level at Madrid.At the French Open, she reached the second round in singles for the first time in her career but had to withdraw from her match against Elise Mertens and her doubles match due to COVID-19.

-At Wimbledon, she defeated three Americans (seventh seed Danielle Collins, Ann Li and 28th seed Alison Riske-Amritraj) to reach the fourth round.
+At Wimbledon, she defeated three Americans (seventh seed Danielle Collins, Ann Li and 28th seed Alison Riske) to reach the fourth round.
 Next, she defeated Caroline Garcia for the first Grand Slam quarterfinal in her career.

 At the Prague Open, Bouzková defeated Anastasia Potapova to win the first career WTA Tour title.
 As a result, she returned to the top 50 in the rankings on 1 August 2022, at world No. 46.

 At the WTA 1000 Cincinnati Open, she reached the second round and played against 11th seed Coco Gauff who retired.
 In doubles, she made the round of 16 with Laura Siegemund.
 As a result, she recorded a new career-high of No. 41 in singles, and returned to the top 40 in doubles.

 At the WTA 1000 Guadalajara Open, she reached quarterfinals only for the second time at this level, defeating Liudmila Samsonova.
 She entered the semifinals, after Anna Kalinskaya was forced to retire from the match.
 As a result, she recorded a new career-high in the top 30 of the singles rankings.
 However, she lost her semifinal match to Maria Sakkari in two sets; play was delayed by rain after the first set and had to be continued the following day.

-2023: Third top-5 win & French Open quarterfinal, Italian doubles semifinal
+2023: Third top-5 win & French Open quarterfinal, Rome doubles semifinal

 She reached the fourth round of the WTA 1000 Italian Open for the first time, defeating sixth seed Coco Gauff for her third top-5 win.
 In the same tournament, on her debut in doubles, she reached semifinals, alongside Bethanie Mattek-Sands, using protected ranking.
 They lost the match to fourth seeds and eventual champions, Elise Mertens and Storm Hunter.

 Bouzková and Sorribes Tormo won their first WTA 1000 tournament at the China Open, defeating Giuliana Olmos and Chan Hao-ching in the final.